keu/docs/astro/user-permissions.md

 The Astro role hierarchies in order of inheritance are:

 - Organization Owner > Organization Billing Admin > Organization Member
-- Workspace Admin > Workspace Editor > Workspace Viewer
+- Workspace Admin > Workspace Editor > Workspace Member

 Users with Organization Owner permissions also inherit Workspace Admin permissions on all Workspaces.